 I now picture Walter White in Breaking Bad rigging up sponges and various metal components to jumpstart their RV battery…

-Alternatives to Dual Batteries
+Alternatives to a Dual Battery Setup

 Of course, you can buy portable emergency jumper batteries, they also sell batteries with a special jumper built right in to it.
 But you don’t ever really want to kill your starter battery–it’s not good for them in the long run and they aren’t built to be drained down to zero and then charged back up.